-The prevalence of concrete canopies Hong Kong located is high.
+The prevalence of concrete canopies in Hong Kong is high.
 This is no big surprise, since the rise of property development has been nothing short of meteoric.
-Hong Kong has experienced a booming economy for a long time and is also an important hub for trade, finance and business, including some world-renowned start-ups, as well as some incredible residential developments.
+Hong Kong has experienced a booming economy for a long time, and is an important hub for trade, finance and business, including some world-renowned start-ups, as well as some incredible residential developments.

 With this has come a hive of diverse activity, with some of the most impressive buildings ever built.
 There is a lot of scope and variety of building development projects, many of which incorporate canopies.
-Examples of how a canopy might be utilised in a building could be over a grand lobby of a condominium or an office tower; providing shade and a protective cover, as well as architecturally creating a statement too.
+Examples of how a canopy might be utilised in a building are over a grand lobby of a condominium or office tower, providing shade and protective cover, or to create an architectural statement.

-In essence, a canopy is made from concrete that has been reinforced with steel.
-Canopies can be strong and resist all types of external elements, including the climate and adverse weather conditions.
+Many canopies are made from concrete that has been reinforced with steel.
+Canopies should be strong and resist all types of external elements, including adverse weather conditions.
 However, canopies are also vulnerable too, hence the need for developers and property owners to understand the rules and regulations in place for the upkeep of these structures.

 Hong Kong is a city-state of high-rise buildings set in a tropical climate, which means that buildings can be subjected to challenging conditions.
-Canopies can not only take the heat away, quite literally, but they are a great way to create outdoor spaces too.
+Canopies don’t only shade people from the elements, they are a great way to create outdoor spaces, too.
 By offering open-sided cover, canopies fit well with a design brief that includes constructing al fresco spaces where activities can take place without the Hong Kong sun beating down.

 In general, the costs of building these types of structures is relatively low and they can be developed in a timely manner.
-Canopies can be joined together as well, with bolted connections, while often they are used to define specific areas and act as a guide that building occupants can follow to navigate themselves around.
-This is certainly the case in large-scale projects such as airport terminals, as an example.
+Canopies can be joined together as well, with bolted connections.
+Often they are used to define specific areas and act as a guide that building occupants can follow to navigate themselves around.
+This is certainly the case in large-scale projects such as airport terminals, for example.